watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 from waste salts.
 Recently, multiple proof of concept studies have also shown that starting from Lithium Chloride solution bipolar membranes can produce Lithium Hydroxide.
 These are critical for batteries.
 In water treatment plants starting with waste brine, at the end of water purification, yields high concentrations sodium hydroxide.
 These can be new revenue streams.
 To produce products from salts there is a cation exchange memrbane (CEM) and a anion exchange membrane (AEM) in parallel with the bipolar membrane.
-To simplify the model we do NOT account for these salt ion fluxes.
-This allows direct comparisons with models presented in works of Mareev et al. (2020) and Melnikov (2022).
+ This model uses bipolar membrane model that accounts for catalyst action developed by Mareev et al. (2020) and Melnikov (2022).
 Users may choose to add ions via the feed.
-In the future we will add a unit model with CEM and AEM in parallel with a bipolar membrane.
+Combining with the AEM and CEM this unit model predicts brine purification as well as acid and base production.
+This unit can be deployed in a flowsheet to determine the optimal operating conditions by using the costing features in WaterTAP.
 A sketch of the bipolar membrane cell stack is shown in Figure 1 with the **diluate**, **basic**, and **acidic** channels, that produce base and acid respectively.
 More overview of the bipolar electrodialysis technology can be found in the *References*.

 .. figure:: ../../_static/unit_models/BPEDdiagram.png